worldpeaceenginelabs/GUNJS-STARTERKIT-QUICKSTART-ARTIFICIAL-INTELLIGENCE-PAIR-CODING/README.md

 // Initialize GUN and tell it we will be storing all data local, and sync with relay http://localhost:8765/gun, and under the rootnode 'yourappname' in the graph... var db = Gun(['http://localhost:8765/gun']).get('yourappname')

-// ...then you can call the same content address as above without error gun.put("oops"); // ok gun.get("odd").put("oops"); // ok
+// ...then you can call the same content addresses as above without error gun.put("oops"); // ok gun.get("odd").put("oops"); // ok
 ```